bagder/uncurled/people.md

 want to air my problem or question in the public because of reasons."

 Dealing with issues privately scales very badly.
-The questions are often similar and are much better faken care of in public so that many people can learn from the response and many people can help out to provide the responses in the first place.
+The questions are often similar and are much better taken care of in public so that many people can learn from the response and many people can help out to provide the responses in the first place.